Terraform troubleshooting

 Issue: This error typically indicates that Terraform attempted to configure a node template that was expected to exist but was not found in its state management.
 This situation arises when a node template already exists outside of Terraform's knowledge and needs to be imported into Terraform's state for proper management.

-Solution: To fix this, you need to import it into Terraform’s state if the node template already exists but is not recognized by Terraform.
+Solution: To fix this, you must import the node template into Terraform's state if it already exists but is not recognized by Terraform.
 Before importing, remove any existing references from the state to avoid conflicts.

 1. Remove the Node Template from Terraform State: To prevent Terraform from attempting to create a new resource that conflicts with the existing one, use the following command: